DevSinghSachan/art/README.md

 ```

 * This script uses (unsupervised) [masked salient spans (MSS)](https://arxiv.org/abs/2106.05346) pre-trained retriever to initialize the retriever weights, and [T0-3B pre-trained language model](https://arxiv.org/abs/2110.08207) weights for the cross-attention scorer.

+* This script trains the base configuration of dense retriever for 10 epochs, 64 batch size (per GPU batch size of 4), retrieves 32 documents at every step and optimizes using Adam optimizer.
+After every 500 steps, the code is setup to re-compute evidence document embeddings and evaluates on both the dev and test sets.

+* Retriever checkpoints are saved after every `--save-interval` steps.
+Recomputing evidence embeddings can be configured using the option of `--index-reload-interval` and evaluation interval can be configured using the option of `--eval-interval`.
+It is recommended to set `--eval-interval` as a multiple of `--save-interval`.
+The option of `--shard-size` controls for how many topk documents for a question to select for the cross-attention step.
+A smaller value should lower the memory footprint in GPUs.

 * For training, we used a single node of 16 A100 GPUs with 40GB GPU memory.
 The training can also be performed on 8 A100 GPUs (with 40GB or 80GB RAM) or 8 A6000 GPUs (with 48GB RAM).